4Lang/4/README.md

 🍀 is an easy-to-use programming language made entirely of emojis.

 🍀 aims to create a clear, understandable, and powerful programming language.

 🍀 is for both beginner and expert programmers.

 🍀 makes use of emojis to create a universally understandable syntax.

-Beginnger programmer, ready for a first language?
+Beginner programmer, ready for a first language?

 Novice programmer, want another language under your belt?

 Expert programmer, looking for something a little more powerful?

 Try 🍀.

 🍀 is still a work in progress, so please help contribute!

 ## Final Goals
 - compiler